🍂 New Season Events Include Bridgerton Author Julia Quinn Live Class

 Amanda Reynolds

-Amanda Reynolds is the bestselling author of five novels.
-Her number one ebook bestseller, Close To Me, was recently adapted into a major TV series.
+Amanda Reynolds is the bestselling author of six novels.
+Her number one ebook bestseller, Close To Me, was adapted into a major TV series.